MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements-2017.md

 Two-phase name lookup requires that non-dependent names used in template bodies must be visible to the template at definition time.
 Previously, the Microsoft C++ compiler would leave an unfound name as not looked up until instantiation time.
 Now, it requires that non-dependent names are bound in the template body.

 One way this can manifest is with lookup into dependent base classes.
 Previously, the compiler allowed the use of names that are defined in dependent base classes.
-That's because they'd be looked up during instantiation time when all the types are resolved.
+It's because they'd be looked up during instantiation time when all the types are resolved.
 Now that code is treated as an error.
 In these cases, you can force the variable to be looked up at instantiation time by qualifying it with the base class type or otherwise making it dependent, for example, by adding a `this->` pointer.

 In [`/permissive-`](../build/reference/permissive-standards-conformance.md) mode, the following code now raises C3861: